KomalVarpe/Personal-Portfolio/README.md

 ⚡️ Valid HTML5 & CSS3\
 ⚡️ Easy to modify

-## Installation & Deployment 📦
+## Installation & Deployment using Microsoft Azure 📦
-- Clone the repository and modify the content of <b>index.html</b>
-- Add or remove images from `assets/img/` directory as per your requirement.
+- Configure static website hosting
-- Update the info of `projects` folder according to your need
+- Open the Azure portal in your web browser.
-- Use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create your own website.
-- To deploy your website, first you need to create github repository with name `<your-github-username>.github.io` and push the generated code to the `master` branch.
+- Locate your storage account and display the account overview.
+- Select Static website to display the configuration page for static websites.
+- Select Enabled to enable static website hosting for the storage account.

+## Features 📋
 ## Sections 📚
 ✔️ Home\
 ✔️ About\